About

 EMMA GRAE is an author and journalist from Glasgow.
 She is a passionate advocate of the Scots language and breaking the stigma around mental illness.
 She has published fiction and poetry in the UK and Ireland since 2014 in journals including The Honest Ulsterman, From Glasgow to Saturn and The Open Mouse.
 Her debut novel, Be Guid tae yer Mammy, published by Unbound in August 2021, was shortlisted for the Saltire Scottish Fiction Book of the Year Award 2022 and won the Scots Book of the Year at the Scots Language Awards 2022.
 Her second novel, The Tongue She Speaks, was published by Luath Press in October 2022.

-The Hoolet Thit Couldnae Fly is her first children’s book.
+The Moggie Thit Meowed Too Much is her second children’s book.

 Cover design by Amy Turnbull